Skip to navigation Skip to content

 Application Period

-To assess claims submitted outside the application period, the following must be met:
+To assess claims submitted outside the application period, the student must:

-• the student was unable to submit a claim in the calendar year due to special circumstances beyond their control (they may need to provide evidence), and
+• have been unable to submit a claim in the calendar year due to special circumstances beyond their control (they may need to provide evidence), and

-• they must contact Services Australia within 14 days after the closing date (31 December of the year immediately following completion of year 12 or equivalent qualification), and
+• contact Services Australia within 14 days after the closing date (31 December of the year immediately following completion of year 12 or equivalent), and

-• they must lodge their TAP new claim within 13 weeks from the day they contact Services Australia
+• lodge their TAP claim within 13 weeks from the day they contact Services Australia

 Assessment and Payment dates